sasa-bonta/PAD/README.md

 2) verify go `go version`

+3) install external libraries `go get github.com/satori/go.uuid`

-3) run the broker `go run broker/broker.go` or using [run] button in your IDE
+4) run the broker `go run broker/broker.go` or using [run] button in your IDE

-4) run the subscriber `go run subscriber/sub.go` or using [run] button in your IDE
+5) run the subscriber `go run subscriber/sub.go` or using [run] button in your IDE

-5) write the topic in console
+6) write the topic in console

-6) run the publisher `go run publisher/publisher.go` or using [run] button in your IDE
+7) run the publisher `go run publisher/publisher.go` or using [run] button in your IDE

-5) write the topic and message
+8) write the topic and message

 ## References: